1996 United States presidential election in Georgia: Electors

 Technically the voters of Georgia cast their ballots for electors: representatives to the Electoral College.
-Georgia was allocated 13 electors because it had 11 congressional districts and 2 senators.
+Georgia was allocated 13 electors because it had 11 congressional districts and two senators.
 All candidates who appeared on the ballot or qualified to receive write-in votes had to submit a list of 13 electors, who pledged to vote for their candidate and his or her running mate.
 Whoever won the majority of votes in the state was awarded all 13 electoral votes.
-Their chosen electors then vote for president and vice president.
+Their chosen electors would then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met in December 1996 to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
-Instead the electors from each state and the District of Columbia met in their respective capitols.
+Instead, the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All were pledged to and voted for Bob Dole and Jack Kemp.